 Your spinal column is designed to give protection to your spinal cord.
 The spinal cord itself carries signals between the brain and body, including critical information about body position and balance.
 When the topmost vertebra in the spine (the atlas) misaligns, it can create a choke point within the spinal cord at the base of the skull.
 This can impact signals going to and from the brainstem, which can potentially lead to vertigo attacks.

-The goal of upper cervical chiropractic is to keep your atlas in alignment.
+The goal of Calgary, AB upper cervical chiropractic is to keep your atlas in alignment.
 NUCCA, the technique that we use in our practice, does a thorough job at analyzing the alignment of the vertebrae in the upper neck.
 Even small, subtle misalignments can have the potential to cause a disturbance in normal function.
 Through specific and gentle atlas corrections, the pressure within the spinal cord is reduced.
 The signals traveling over the nerves, spinal cord, and brainstem can be sent and received properly.
 This can lead to a reduction in the severity and/or frequency of vertigo symptoms.
-What’s more is the results are achieved without the need for medications or other therapies, and since we address the root cause of the issue, the relief is more than temporary.

 To schedule a complimentary phone consultation with the Dr. Bohemier and Solara Health call (403) 266-2283 or just click the button below.